joshuaoreilly/diffusion-acceleration/README.md

 \Delta t \leq \frac{h^2}{4D}
 $$

 If we fix $D$, then as the array width $x = y = h$ doubles, the maximum timestep shrinks by a factor of 4.

+Finally, I've set the boundary condition of $c_{i,0} = c_{0,j} = 0$: the borders are always equal to zero, meaning heat is slowly being leeched from the system.

 ## Implementations and Results